sedzinfo/workingfunctions/docs/reference/drop_levels.md

-# Drops unused factor levels
+# Drop unused factor levels and collapse rare levels into "Other"

-Drops unused factor levels
+Removes unused factor levels from a data frame and renames any level whose frequency is at or below a threshold to `"Other"`, then drops all unused levels.

 ## Usage